 - Book or Gardening Clubs

 - Online chatting via Skype or the Internet

 With so many options available, there’s no reason for any senior to feel lonely or to live alone without much human interaction.
 Experts point to several health benefits from maintaining an active social life.
 That alone makes it worth a little bit of effort to meet new people and spend time with them.
 In our retirement years, we finally have the time to enjoy our lives.
 That is made better when we bond to new people we meet as we evolve to new stages of life.

 Like-minded people – or at least those with similar interests and backgrounds – are waiting to meet seniors ready to move from private residences and belong as part of retirement communities.

-To learn more about Regency Retirement Community of Jackson, call (731) 661-9888 to schedule a tour.
+To learn more about Regency Retirement Village of Jackson, call (731) 661-9888 to schedule a tour.
 You can meet other residents and get a sense of the friendships and fun that await you.